Backyard Brains HHI Companion App

 Delivered to Backyard Brains

 The final hi-fi prototype and full research report were handed off as a complete design specification.
-The client cited the consent model and onboarding diagram as the two highest-value contributions.
+The client cited the consent-first model and the visual onboarding diagram as the two highest-value contributions.

 2